Tulane Gallbladder Surgery

-The Gallbladder Surgery Center at the Tulane University School of Medicine is the region’s leading surgical center for gallbladder surgery (Cholecystectomy).
+The Gallbladder Surgery Specialists at the Tulane University School of Medicine are the region’s leading surgeons for gallbladder surgery (Cholecystectomy).

 Why a Gallbladder Surgery Specialist?

 Although removal of the gallbladder is one of the most commonly performed surgical procedures in the United States it helps to know that your surgeon is a specialist in minimally invasive surgical techniques.
-The surgeons of the Gallbladder Surgery Center are all teaching faculty members of the Department of Surgery at the Tulane University School of Medicine and dedicate part of their practice to instructing other physicians in the most current surgical techniques, including laparoscopy and other minimally-invasive surgical procedures.
+Our surgeons are all teaching faculty members of the Department of Surgery at the Tulane University School of Medicine and dedicate part of their practice to instructing other physicians in the most current surgical techniques, including laparoscopy and other minimally-invasive surgical procedures.

 Why do I need Gallbladder Surgery?